fbcbl/lint-sample/README.md

 This way, the lint rules existing in the `rules` module will be compiled into the final `lint.jar` that your app uses.

+### Running the rules

+In order to run the rules in your app just run:  `./gradlew app:lintDebug`

 ## Resources

 These are useful resources I have found during my Lint learnings: